api2cart/cs-sdk/docs/ProductApi.md

             var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional)  (default to 10) var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var varParams = id,model,price,images;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,name,short_description,active,url") var brandIds = 4,5;  // string? | Retrieves brands specified by brand ids (optional) var exclude = false;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) var categoryId = 6;  // string? | Retrieves product brands specified by category id (optional) var storeId = 1;  // string? | Store Id (optional) var langId = 3;  // string? | Language id (optional) var createdFrom = 2010-07-29 13:45:52;  // string? | Retrieve entities from their creation date (optional) var createdTo = 2100-08-29 13:45:52;  // string? | Retrieve entities to their creation date (optional) var modifiedFrom = 2010-07-29 13:45:52;  // string? | Retrieve entities from their modification date (optional) var modifiedTo = 2100-08-29 13:45:52;  // string? | Retrieve entities to their modification date (optional) var parentId = 6;  // string? | Retrieves brands specified by parent id (optional) var responseFields = {return_code,return_message,pagination,result};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var findWhere = name;  // string? | Entity search that is specified by the comma-separated unique fields (optional) var findValue = Phone;  // string? | Entity search that is specified by some value (optional)
+Max allowed count=250 (optional)  (default to 10) var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var brandIds = 4,5;  // string? | Retrieves brands specified by brand ids (optional) var categoryId = 6;  // string? | Retrieves product brands specified by category id (optional) var parentId = 6;  // string? | Retrieves brands specified by parent id (optional) var storeId = 1;  // string? | Store Id (optional) var langId = 3;  // string? | Language id (optional) var findWhere = name;  // string? | Entity search that is specified by the comma-separated unique fields (optional) var findValue = Phone;  // string? | Entity search that is specified by some value (optional) var createdFrom = 2010-07-29 13:45:52;  // string? | Retrieve entities from their creation date (optional) var createdTo = 2100-08-29 13:45:52;  // string? | Retrieve entities to their creation date (optional) var modifiedFrom = 2010-07-29 13:45:52;  // string? | Retrieve entities from their modification date (optional) var modifiedTo = 2100-08-29 13:45:52;  // string? | Retrieve entities to their modification date (optional) var responseFields = {return_code,return_message,pagination,result};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var varParams = id,model,price,images;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,name,short_description,active,url") var exclude = false;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)

             try
             {
                 // product.brand.list
-                ModelResponseProductBrandList result = apiInstance.ProductBrandList(start, count, pageCursor, varParams, brandIds, exclude, categoryId, storeId, langId, createdFrom, createdTo, modifiedFrom, modifiedTo, parentId, responseFields, findWhere, findValue);
+                ModelResponseProductBrandList result = apiInstance.ProductBrandList(start, count, pageCursor, brandIds, categoryId, parentId, storeId, langId, findWhere, findValue, createdFrom, createdTo, modifiedFrom, modifiedTo, responseFields, varParams, exclude);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)